sdanielzafar/NAVtrackr/README.md

 # NAVtrackr
-A tool to move time entries from Toggl to PeopleSoft for Navigant Consulting
+A tool to move time entries from Toggl to PeopleSoft for Navigant Consulting.

 # Getting started with NAVtrackr

+Required:
+- usage of Toggl for time keeping (https://toggl.com/toggl-desktop/)
+- access to the Navigant RStudio cluster
+- enough time to change over your time codes to the format needed for NAVtrackr

+Nice to have:
+- a little bit of coding experience
+- Pushover installed on your phone (https://pushover.net/)

 1. Get your toggl token at the bottom of this page (https://toggl.com/app/profile)
 2. Decide if you want to use NotifyR (helpful for cron jobs).
 This app will let R text message you about whatever you want.
 In this case it will text you when the timesheets are saved.
 More importantly, if there are errors it will text you the error it got so you can problem-solve.
 Right now the only other way to reproduce the error would be to run the script in R. I highly recommend this as it is very easy to use and useful for other R projects where you want to be kept up to date for long-running R jobs.
 Plus it's $5 (less than a burrito) and lasts forever.
 If you decide to, install the app on your cellphone and get the ID.